hitomihiumi/2048-game/readme.md

 game.setFilled(true);
 ```

 Sets whether the cell number is filled or not.
-The default value is true.
+The default value is false.